abradburne/TalkyMcTalkface/README.md

 - **Menu Bar Integration** - Lives in your menu bar for quick access
 - **Voice Cloning** - Clone any voice from a short audio sample
 - **Job Queue** - Queue multiple TTS jobs and track their progress
-- **Global Hotkey** - Trigger TTS from anywhere with a keyboard shortcut
 - **Clipboard Support** - Automatically reads text from clipboard
 - **Local Processing** - All processing happens on your machine, no cloud required
 - **REST API** - Control via localhost API for automation and scripting